 The Galka house investigation.
 Normally, the crew investigates locations where there are angry and dangerous ghosts.
 This investigation was about going to the home of one coworker who years earlier lost his daughter, Melissa, in a car accident to see if they could make contact with her — and they do.

-In that episode, we also learn that the Mel Meter frequently used by the team was invented by Gary Galka, and he named it after Melissa.
+In that episode, we also learn that the Mel Meter frequently used by the team was invented by Gary Galka, who named it after Melissa.

 Return To Bobby Mackey's, while an overall terrifying episode, was concluded with a speech from Aaron that would probably be very reassuring to anyone who's experienced a paranormal encounter and doubted their own experience due to skepticism.